tprasadtp/ubuntu-post-install/docs/clioptions.md

 Following things are reported.
 (Nothing more than that)

 - A UUID generated for each execution, (its random and is not persistent across runs),
-- Host-name,
-- Last exit code,
+- Last exit code.
-- Amount of RAM & CPU Model
-- Number of GPU & GPU Vendor
-- System Architecture (x64/x86/ARM/ARM64),
+- System Architecture (x64/x86/ARM/ARM64).
-- Total execution time,
+- Total execution time.
+- Randomized hostname
-- Distribution name (Ubuntu, Linux Mint etc.),
+- Distribution name (Ubuntu, Linux Mint etc.)
-- Distribution code name (bionic, artful etc),
+- Distribution code name (bionic, artful etc)
-- Feature/Task(s) selected,
+- Feature/Task selected.
-- Flags used,
+- Flags used.
 - Timezone and system language.

 ??? question "Privacy Concerns?"